danchoi/kindlefodder/README.md

 # docs_on_kindle

-This project aims to translate web documention for popular software tools and APIs into Kindle ebooks that are easy to navigate and a pleasure to read while you're standing in a line at the coffeeshop or sitting on a couch.
+This project aims to translate web documention for popular software tools and APIs into Kindle ebooks that are easy to navigate and a pleasure to read.

 The prototype example is Heroku's web documentation: